 Joel declares victory.

-Hang on a minute… Maybe it would be victory if Ruby were already pulling out all the stops, including trick Avi mentioned, and was still slow.
+Maybe it would be victory if Ruby were already pulling out all the stops, including trick Avi mentioned, and was still slow.
+In fact, Ruby is slow because it’s using naïve dispatching techniques.
+Something which can be pretty easily fixed by someone who does the C thing.

 I’m guessing that, if you answer ‘yes’, you’ve been for a meal at The Fat Duck at Bray, El Bulli or some place that does the Molecular Gastronomy thing with similar élan.